ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab04.md

 layout: lab
 num: lab04
 ready: false
-desc: "lab04 covering Guttag Ch4, by Diba"
+desc: "Recursion with turtle and intro to the Python Imaging Library, by Diba"
 assigned: 2016-08-10 09:30:00.00-7
 due: 2016-08-12 15:45:00.00-7
 ---